PDLT-University-of-York/test-split-site/docs/ultra/ai-conversation.md

     ---

-    Students role play a situation with the AI.
-In this conversation type, the AI actively participates with its own comments and questions.
+    Students role play a situation, where the AI actively participates with its own comments and questions.

     This helps students practice specific interactions, such as: